Berengaria of Castile, Lady of Guadalajara

 Berengaria of Castile (Seville, 1253 – Guadalajara, 1300), Infanta of Castile and Lady of Guadalajara in her own right.
 She was the eldest child of King Alfonso X of Castile and Violante of Aragon.
 She was probably named after her paternal great-grandmother, Queen Berengaria of Castile.

 As the first-born daughter, she was the heiress to the throne until the birth of her brother, the Infante Fernando de la Cerda.
-Her paternal grandparents were King Ferdinand III of Castile and his first wife Elisabeth of Swabia and her maternal grandparents were King James I of Aragon and his second wife Yolande of Hungary.
+Her paternal grandparents were King Ferdinand III of Castile and his first wife Elisabeth of Swabia and her maternal grandparents were King James I of Aragon and his second wife Violant of Hungary.

 Life

 Berengaria was born in Seville at the end of 1253, and her first years were spent in that city, being cared for by a noble named Don Romero.
 In the Cortes of Toledo in 1254 she was recognized as heir presumptive due to the lack of male descent from King Alfonso X. In the fall of 1254, Queen Violante gave birth a second daughter, Beatrice, prompting Alfonso X to consider the possibility that his eldest daughter Berengaria might become queen regnant.
 For this reason, he began negotiations to marry her with Louis, eldest son and heir of King Louis IX of France.